 “transitive. to commit suicide: to end one’s own life intentionally; to kill oneself.
 Also figurative and in extended use.
 Cf. [cross-reference] sense 9a.
 Historically, suicide was regarded as a crime in many societies.
 Laws against suicide existed in English common law until 1961.”

-Examples of usage are given dating back to 1712.
+The OED gives examples of usage dating back to 1712.
 Interestingly, there’s a 1774 use in a newspaper referring to a political party committing suicide in a figurative sense.